 How many of you are foodies out here?
 You can allow the students to get a glimpse into how the global food industry works.
 To make things simple and interesting, you can start off by introducing different varieties of bread.
 This can kick-start the breakfast hour of the day.
 Introduce croissants, pitas, tortillas, matzo and dark bread.
 Discuss each country where the flavors originally came from!

 You can also indulge in a power-packed pot lunch activity.
 Allow the parents to take charge of a globally-acclaimed menu.
 You can suggest the students bring fruit juices, food or desserts that represent their heritage.
 At the end of the session, take the recipes from each of them and compile them.
 You can create your very own version of a global culture cookbook.
 This can be sent to each child.

 Introducing handicraft activities that belong to varied cultures can again be a stimulating one, for you and for your students.
 The Greeks used to make worry beads to ease the tension off their minds.
 They used to place the worry beads behind their neck and count the beads two by two.
 This way their ease or tension relaxed.
 And they could resume their normal work sans the fringe or anger.
 You can make your students make their very own version of worry beads.

-Plenty of YouTube tutorials give you the step by step method on how to do one all by yourself.
+Plenty of YouTube tutorials gives you the step-by-step method on how to do one all by yourself.
 Similarly, paper-tissue flowers introduce you to the Mexican culture.
 These paper flowers are used in an extensive manner to adorn churches, wedding reception halls, party halls, houses, and even streets.
 In other words, these are predominantly used during festive occasions.
 You can teach your students how to make paper flowers.
 Origami papercraft activities originated in Japan.
 The students can make their own version of Origami butterflies, paper boats and so on.